lupyuen/lupyuen.github.io/src/rust7.md

 - TODO: test_async

 _But NuttX has POSIX Threads.
-Why use Async Tasks?_
+Why use Async Functions?_

+TODO: Threads vs Tasks vs Processes

 TODO: NodeJS

+(OK we're trying not to call it Async Task, because a Task in NuttX is more like a NuttX Process)

 _How would we use Tokio?_